gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ## Potential breaking changes

-### org.gradle.api.artifacts.ProjectDependency now has an internal protocol
+### org.gradle.api.artifacts.ProjectDependency and org.gradle.api.plugins.ExtensionContainer now have an internal protocol

-This means that the users should not create own implementations of org.gradle.api.artifacts.ProjectDependency.
+This means that the users should not create own implementations of org.gradle.api.artifacts.ProjectDependency or org.gradle.api.plugins.ExtensionContainer.
-This change should not affect any builds because there are no use cases supporting custom instances of ProjectDependency.
+This change should not affect any builds because there are no known use cases supporting custom instances of these API classes.

 ### Renamed `add` method on PublicationContainer (incubating)